enkog/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-The main goal of this project is to build the Tic Tac Toe game putting into practice the main concepts of Ruby's Object Oriented Programming.
+The main goal of this project is to build the Tic Tac Toe game using only the basic flow of the game for user interaction.

 ## Built With